MapStory/Learning/modules/module3.md

 The Metadata Modal also allows the StoryLayer owner to determine if the StoryLayer should be published and therefore viewable by anyone, or private and only viewable by the StoryLayer owner.
 If you own the StoryLayer, you can return to the Metadata Modal and update the metadata at any time.

-### Tasks
+### Activity

 Now it's your turn!
 Go to one of the StoryLayers you imported in a previous lesson and click `Edit StoryLayer` and then `Metadata`.
-Take the time to write as high-quality metadata as you can, paying particular attention to your data sources.
+Take the time to write as high-quality metadata as you can.
+Note the questions where you don't have good responses, and think about what kind of strategies you would undertake to find answers for these questions.

 ## Conclusion

 Over the course of this module, you've learned how to get data from files and schema uploaded and imported into the platform.
 You've also seen how to update and maintain good metadata which is important for data validity and usability.

-This creates the foundation for developing rich and meaningful storyscapes.
+This creates the foundation for developing rich and meaningful StoryScapes.

 ## Discussion Questions

 Before moving on to the next Module, reflect independently or in a group on the following questions:

-1. What kids of data sources are you aware of that we could look to for data to import into StoryScapes?
+1. What kids of data sources are you aware of that could be accessed for data to import into StoryScapes?

 2. What are some of the issues that we need to think about in terms of data that is appropriate or inappropriate for import into StoryScapes?